ethersync/ethersync/book/src/editor-plugin-dev-guide.md

 Do do that on a single machine, follow these steps:

 1. Start one daemon regularly, we will call its directory the "first directory".
-2. Create a new, empty shared directory (with an `.ethersync` directory in it) for the second daemon.
+2. Create a new, empty directory for the second daemon.
 3. Start the second daemon:
     - The directory should be the additional directory you created.
     - Use `ethersync join <join code>`.